Psalms For Life

 Prayer:

-Your wisdom, power, and love are amazing, Lord.
-You have mere kids silence your foes!
-Give me simple, childlike faith to believe your love is unstoppable.
-Fill me with that love, and fit me to rule as your faithful servant over whatever part of your world you put under my care.
+Your wisdom, power, and love are astounding, Lord!
+You have mere children silence your foes!
+Give me childlike faith to believe your love is unstoppable.
+Fill me with that love, and fit me to rule as your faithful servant over whatever you entrust to me.
 Amen.

 In your free moments today, pray these words: